kiyanaw/generate-crk-fsts/README.md

 for this utility.

-The `Dockerfile` contained in this repo checks out the minimum required code from the Giellateckno project and installs the required dependencies, and then builds out the FSTs for the `crk` language source.
+The `Dockerfile` contained in this repo checks out the minimum required code from the Giellatekno project and installs the required dependencies, and then builds out the FSTs for the `crk` language source.
 The resulting docker image without FSTS is roughly 180MB, and with FSTs is roughly 1.9GB.

 Copy files to host: https://stackoverflow.com/questions/22049212/copying-files-from-docker-container-to-host

+## LICENSE
+There are 3 software licenses to be aware of concerning this project:

+- The Giellatekno project is [licensed under the GPLv3 license][3].
+- Similarly, this work is licensed [similarly GPLv3][4]
+- **The generated FST files' licensing is currently pending**, please be aware that the license will likely be permissive for open-source projects, however the data may not be used for commercial purposes, and currently all rights are reserved by the respective owners.
+Please contact the [authors of the itwewina project][5] if you have any questions or concerns about the data.

 **TODO:**

+ - [ ] licensing
  - [ ] linguistics primer doc
  - [ ] automated build
  - [ ] publish FSTs